-The trustees are aware of the Charity Governance code (last updated December 2020) and are adopting the core principles:-
+The Trustees are aware of the Charity Governance code (last updated December 2020) and are adopting the core principles:

 - Organisational purpose,

-- Leadership,
+- · Leadership,

 - Integrity,

-- Decision making, risk and control,
+- · Decision making, risk and control,

 - Board effectiveness,

-- Equality, diversity and inclusion
+- · Equality, diversity and inclusion

-- Openness and accountability
+- Openness and accountability.

-As a new charity we have drawn on the expertise of the legacy charities to bring together the principles of good governance.
+As a young charity we have drawn on the expertise of the legacy charities to bring together the principles of good governance.

-Recruitment, induction and training of Trustees
+Recruitment, Induction and Training of Trustees and Senior Management

 Trustees are recruited through an executive search or on the recommendation of incumbent members of the Board commensurate with the Co-Chair's aim to maintain a balanced composition of skills and background.
 Applications from individuals seeking to become a Trustee will be considered as and when appropriate by the Board.
 The Board met four times during the year.
 During the COVID-19 pandemic Trustees met virtually.
+Senior management are recruited through use of executive search with pay and benefits determined with reference to external benchmarking to similar sized charity organisations.